-Add variety to your breadbasket by forming the rolls into two or more shapes.
+Add variety to your bread basket by forming classic dinner rolls into different shapes!

 On a lightly floured surface, roll each portion of the dough into a 12-inch circle.
 Brush with melted butter or margarine.
 Cut each circle into 12 wedges using a pizza cutter or sharp knife.
 To shape, begin at the wide end of a wedge and loosely roll toward the point.
 Place point side down, 2 to 3 inches apart, on prepared baking sheets.